 Working parents can continue to apply for care-4, the University's existing Childcare voucher scheme, until 13 March 2018 at which time the government will close the scheme for new joiners.
-The care-4 scheme allows you to save on the cost of childcare for children under 16. care-4 is a salary sacrifice scheme, whereby you set aside ('sacrifice') part of your gross (pre-tax) salary each month to pay for childcare.
+The care-4 scheme allows you to save on the cost of childcare for children under 16.
+Care-4 is a salary sacrifice scheme, whereby you set aside ('sacrifice') part of your gross (pre-tax) salary each month to pay for childcare.
 Your tax and National Insurance is then calculated based on your remaining salary, which means you pay less and save money.
 Employees who are parents and wish to remain in the University of Birmingham's care-4, supported Childcare vouchers scheme, will be able to, while the University of Birmingham continues to offer the voucher scheme.

 How it works